-Preparedness is a crucial part of animal care and conservation.
+Preparedness is a crucial part of animal health, husbandry, welfare, and conservation.
 The valuable work of zoos, aquariums, and other managed wildlife facilities is predicated on the safety and security of the people and animals in their care.
-This program aims to help facilities protect their personnel, animals, assets, and the future viability of that work.
+This program aims to help all facilities protect their personnel, animals, assets, and the future viability of that work.

 ZAHP supports the entire EAI by providing reliable information, education, and outreach opportunities to address the unique needs and challenges of this community, as well as recognizing its capabilities and subject matter expertise.
 While not a “boots-on-the ground” response organization, ZAHP is committed to building capacity for response and recovery within the EAI by working to strengthen coordination and communication with the larger response community, and supporting response partners during major events.